A.3 Administrative Organization

 Office of the Vice President for Student Affairs

 The vice president for Student Affairs is responsible for developing, coordinating, and implementing programs and functions which seek to facilitate the academic and personal growth and development of students.
-The vice president coordinates and supervises the administration of the following departments: Dean of Students, University Health Center, Center for Campus Life, Counseling and Psychological Services (CAPS), Housing and Residence Life, Religious Life, Recreations, Fitness, and Wellness, and the Multicultural Center, Director of Pathways to College Program.
+The vice president coordinates and supervises the administration of the following departments: Dean of Students, University Health Center, Center for Campus Life, Counseling and Psychological Services (CAPS), Housing and Residence Life, Religious Life, Recreations, Fitness, and Wellness, Student Life , and Director of Pathways to College Program.

 Office of the Vice President for Development and Alumni Engagement